BibleTools

 The Spiritual Mark of the Beast

-They had literal ears, of course, but that is not what He meant.
-They heard the sounds, and the sounds formed into words, and words were comprehended to some degree, but they did not really relate to what He was saying.
+Christ's audience had literal ears, of course, but that is not what He meant.
+The people heard the sounds, and the sounds formed into words, and words were comprehended to some degree, but they did not really relate to what He was saying.
 His words just did not hit the right chords so that they could make the right use of them.
 Jesus says in some exasperation, "Why do you not understand?"
 Then He goes on to explain why.

 He explains, "You are unable to hear what I say."
 He is implying that the problem is inherent.
 It was as if He were speaking in one language, and they were hearing in another, so that what He said was totally incomprehensible to them.